sgioldasis/kafkamysql/README.md

 ### Using Python Interpreter

-You can run the tests using your local Python by typing:
+You can run the tests using your local Python interpreter by typing:

 ```shell
 make test